Researcher in Global Health Bioethics

 Halina is a sociologist.
 She completed a DPhil in Population Health at the Ethox Centre in 2020.
 Her doctoral research focused on the ethics and politics of implementing Minimally Invasive Autopsy (MIA) in low-income settings.
 The findings of her study inspired an art exhibition, ‘Beyond the body: a portrait of autopsy’ that has been shown in the UK and internationally.

 Before joining the Ethox Centre, Halina worked at the Wellcome Trust in London.
-In 2015 Halina went on a 12-month secondment to the Oxford University Clinical Research Unit (OUCRU) in Vietnam and Nepal, where she conducted a qualitative study investigating the local academic climate as well as perceptions and barriers to undertaking science.
+In 2015 Halina went on a 12-month secondment to the Oxford University Clinical Research Unit (OUCRU) in Vietnam and Nepal.

 Halina is a member of the Global Health Bioethics Network.